Luomu/volcako/README.md

 R2 (Unreleased)
 [New] Allow copying and pasting presets (right-click preset browser) [New] Save the entire 32-preset bank on shutdown
+[New] Add Init Program to the browser right-click menu

 R1 (November 2019)
 Initial release